panprzemyslaw/photoSliderComponent/README.md

 </a>

 # About
-This is the Photo Slider Component I created using AngularJS 1.6 + ES6 + SASS.
+This is the Photo Slider Component I created using AngularJS 1.6 + ES6 + SASS.<br/>
 Component is loading photos data from Flickr Api.

 ## How to use